ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

 \subsection{End-to-End Performance}

-We evaluate end-to-end online performance of \textsc{ScaleDoc} against mentioned baselines.
-Figure \ref{fig:e2e} presents the average online latency and data reduction for each system across three datasets, with a user-specified accuracy target of $\alpha=0.90$. $\alpha$ for all the latter experiments will be 0.90 if not specified.
-The results show that \textsc{ScaleDoc} consistently and significantly outperforms all other approaches, achieving an average online \textbf{speedup over 2$\times$}.
-And reduce the invocation of oracle LLMs up to \textbf{85\%}, which means the \textbf{6.6$\times$ cost-saving}.
-This performance gain is driven by our effective data filtering methods and the computational efficiency of our lightweight design.
+We evaluate end-to-end online performance of \textsc{ScaleDoc} against the baselines.
+Figure \ref{fig:e2e} presents the average online latency and data reduction across three datasets, with a user-specified accuracy target of $\alpha=0.90$ ($\alpha$ for all experiments will be 0.90 if not specified).
+The results show that \textsc{ScaleDoc} consistently and significantly outperforms all other approaches, achieving an average online \textbf{speedup of over 2$\times$}. \textsc{ScaleDoc} also reduces the invocation of oracle LLMs up to \textbf{85\%}, which means \textbf{6.6$\times$ cost-saving}. \M{Specifically, \textsc{ScaleDoc} achieves better oracle reduction in 44 out of 60 queries against BARGAIN-3B and outperforms LOTUS-3B in 53 out of 60 queries.} The performance gain is driven by effective data filtering and the computational efficiency of our lightweight design.

+\one{\textbf{Computational Efficiency.} For a more holistic evaluation of \textsc{ScaleDoc}'s cost-effectiveness, beyond latency and data reduction ratios, we analyze the total computation consumption.
+We estimate the Floating Point Operations (FLOPs) required per query, with the averaged document length as input (i.e., approximately 400 words).
+Table~\ref{tab:flops} details the invocation frequency of different models and the resulting total FLOPs (normalized to 10,000 documents).
+The results demonstrate that \textsc{ScaleDoc} achieves the lowest total computational cost (140P), significantly outperforming other strategies.
+This efficiency stems from the synergy of two factors: the negligible training and inference cost of our tiny proxy model; and the substantial reduction in expensive Oracle LLM invocations. }

-To provide a granular performance analysis, Figure \ref{fig:e2e-detail} breaks down the average latency of each online processing stage from workloads based on \textsc{PubMed}.
-This breakdown accounts for initial setup costs, such as ground truth labeling for proxy training and calibration.
-We can observe that beyond ScaleDoc's substantial reduction in oracle LLM invocations, its efficiency is also driven by its lightweight proxy model, both for the training and inference.
-In contrast, the LLM cascade methods (\textsc{Cas-1}, \textsc{Cas-2}) exhibit a critical performance bottleneck.
-Although their proxy models (smaller LLMs) offer training-free zero-shot capabilities, they still incur prohibitive computational costs during inference, leading to high end-to-end latency.
-Surprisingly, a traditional approach (e.g., TF-IDF with an SVM classifier), despite its general-purpose limitations, can outperform LLM cascades after adaptive training and tuning, thanks to its lower online computational cost.
+\textbf{Latency Breakdown.} \three{ To provide a granular performance analysis, Figure \ref{fig:e2e-detail} breaks down the average latency of each online processing stage over \textsc{PubMed} datasets.
+We report 3 different stages of the pipeline, including oracle labeling, proxy train \& inference and oracle inference.
+The oracle-labeling stage represents the overhead of invoking the oracle to label a sample subset for subsequent proxy training and calibration.} Compared to other approaches, \textsc{ScaleDoc} achieves significant {reduction in oracle inference}.
+Its efficiency is also driven by its {lightweight proxy model}, which benefits training and inference.
+In contrast, the LLM cascade methods exhibit a performance bottleneck.
+Although their proxy LLMs offer training-free zero-shot capabilities, they still incur moderate computational costs during inference, leading to high end-to-end latency.